dwfe/tree-cell/README.md

 ---

 > ⚠ New changes will be applied only after changes stop happening in the system (after clearing the call stack).

-**It is this approach that makes it possible to speed up the program at times**.

 Thus, if you don't need this kind of debouncing, then call function `actualizeScheduledCells();` in appropriate places.